mikeroyal/Steam-Deck-Guide/README.md

 [yuzu](https://yuzu-emu.org) is an experimental open-source emulator for the Nintendo Switch from the creators of Citra.[Yuzu Flatpak](https://flathub.org/apps/details/org.yuzu_emu.yuzu)

 [m64p](https://m64p.github.io/) is a Nintendo 64 Emulator.
 It uses mupen64plus-gui, a brand new mupen64plus frontend written in Qt5.
-It supports all of the things you’d expect from a frontend (savestate management, pausing, screenshots, etc.). [m64p Flatpak](https://flathub.org/apps/details/io.github.m64p.m64p)
+It supports all of the things you’d expect from a frontend (savestate management, pausing, screenshots). [m64p Flatpak](https://flathub.org/apps/details/io.github.m64p.m64p)

 [DeSmuME](https://desmume.org/) is a Nintendo DS emulator.
 [DeSmuME Flatpak](https://flathub.org/apps/details/org.desmume.DeSmuME)

 [Snes9x](https://www.snes9x.com/) is a portable, freeware Super Nintendo Entertainment System (SNES) emulator.
 [Snes9x Flatpak](https://flathub.org/apps/details/com.snes9x.Snes9x)

-[bsnes](https://github.com/bsnes-emu/bsnes) is a Super Nintendo (SNES) emulator focused on performance, features, and ease of use.[bsnes flatpak](https://flathub.org/apps/details/dev.bsnes.bsnes)
+[bsnes](https://github.com/bsnes-emu/bsnes) is a Super Nintendo (SNES) emulator focused on performance, features, and ease of use. [bsnes flatpak](https://flathub.org/apps/details/dev.bsnes.bsnes)

 [mGBA](https://mgba.io/) is a new emulator for running Game Boy Advance games.
 It aims to be faster and more accurate than many existing Game Boy Advance emulators, as well as adding features that other emulators lack. [mGBA Flatpak](https://flathub.org/apps/details/io.mgba.mGBA)